kishan0725/Movie-Recommendation-System-with-Sentiment-Analysis/README.md

 # Content-Based-Movie-Recommender-System-with-sentiment-analysis

-Content Based Recommender System recommends items similar to the items user likes and analyses the sentiments on the reviews given by the user for that movie.
+Content Based Recommender System recommends movies similar to the movies user likes and analyses the sentiments on the reviews given by the user for that movie.

 ![GIF](./static/mrswsa.gif)